bakustarver/rpgmakermlinux-cicpoffs/README.md

 - python script tyranoextract with these dependencies (asarlib,pefile)

 ### Dependencies for RPG Maker XP / VX / VX Ace (Supports this engine since v1.0.9)
 - [mkxp-z](https://github.com/mkxp-z/mkxp-z) - Open-source cross-platform player for (some) RPG Maker XP / VX / VX Ace games.
 A very heavily modified fork of mkxp.
 RGSS on steroids with a stupid name.
+(May have limited support for games, due to win32api)

 #### Contains the following features:
 - Sharp increase in fps (from 2 to 4 times more compared to Wine, can be viewed by pressing the F2 key)